michaeljones/maya-plugin-handler/README.md

 The `UninitializePluginHandler` ignores most of the arguments and uses the appropriate identifier for the necessary `deregister` method on the MFnPlugin.

-See `tests/example-plugin.cc` for a complete example.
+See [tests/example-plugin.cc][polymorphic-example] for a more complete example.

 Template Approach
 -----------------